named driver policy

 Adding a named driver to your car insurance policy is simple.
 If you already have a car insurance policy, contact your insurance provider and provide details of the additional drivers.
 They must provide details of their driving convictions and any accidents they have had.
 Alternatively, you can add a named driver when you buy your insurance policy.
 Here are some things to keep in mind before making the decision.
 If you’re planning to add another named driver to your car insurance policy, be sure to keep this information up to date.

 Insurers don’t like people adding more than one driver to their policies.
 Insurers used to charge higher premiums if they wanted to add another driver.
 Today, most insurers allow three to five free named drivers.
-However, they do have strict rules and you need to know them if you plan to add a named driver.
-Make sure the named driver is not a young, inexperienced, or dangerous driver.
+However, they have strict rules and you need to know them if you plan to add a named driver.
+Make sure the named driver is not young, inexperienced, or dangerous.

-Adding a named driver can have both positive and negative implications on your insurance policy.
-Make sure to research the implications of adding a named driver before making the final decision.
+Adding a named driver can have both positive and negative effects on your insurance policy.
+Be sure to research the implications of adding a named driver before making a final decision.
 The benefits of adding a named driver should outweigh any potential drawbacks.
 Read on to discover the benefits and disadvantages of adding a named driver to your car insurance policy.
 When adding a named driver, keep in mind that the person must have more experience than the policyholder and they should not be younger than you.

 Limitations on adding a named driver to your policy

 Depending on the insurance company, you may be able to add additional drivers to your policy.
 However, the additional driver must be driving the car listed on the policy.
 Adding a spouse or other non-listed driver may be a bad idea.
-Most insurance companies do not like married people to be added as additional drivers.
-You should list your spouse as a named driver instead.
-Adding an additional driver to your policy is often easier than you think.
+Most insurance companies do not like to add married people as additional drivers.
+Instead, you should list your spouse as the named driver.
+Adding a driver to your policy is often easier than you think.

 The main downside of adding a named driver to your policy is that they cannot drive your car more than you do.
 However, it is possible to decrease the cost of your premiums by allowing the driver to drive your car more often than you do.
 Adding a named driver to your policy is important for many reasons.
 It can be advantageous for your car insurance policy if the person you add is a safe and experienced driver.

-If you don’t want to add a named driver, you must first inform your insurance provider.
+If you do not wish to add a named driver, you must inform your insurance provider first.
 Some car insurance companies allow temporary additions, which last for up to a week.
 While these changes may be free, some insurers charge a fee for implementing the change.
 You should always contact your insurer before adding a named driver to your policy.
-You must remember that a named driver may be older than you are, but you should still make sure he or she is at least as old as you are!
+You should remember that the named driver may be older than you, but you should still make sure that he or she is at least your age!

-Another downside to adding a named driver to your policy is that it can impact your no claims bonus.
-Even if you never claim, this added driver may wipe out your NCB over several years.
-It’s vital to remember this when adding a named driver to your policy, so that it is as convenient as possible.
+Another downside to adding a named driver to your policy is that it can impact your no-claims bonus.
+Even if you never make a claim, this added driver can ruin your NCB for many years.
+It’s vital to remember this when adding a named driver to your policy so that it is as convenient as possible.
 There are many different ways to add a named driver to your policy.
 One of the most common ways to add a named driver is by adding them to your insurance policy.

 Another way to add a named driver to your policy is to get an endorsement.
 The Department of Insurance has developed three forms that restrict coverage above the minimum 25/50/10 requirement.
-These forms limit coverage for revoked and suspended drivers, and they offer limited coverage for household members whose licenses have been suspended.
-Aside from that, they also offer coverage for named drivers while their license is suspended.
+This form limits coverage to revoked and suspended drivers.
+And it offers limited coverage to household members whose licenses have been suspended.
+Apart from that, they also offer coverage for named drivers when their license is suspended.